Practical guide: when to use ChatGPT, Claude, or Perplexity

 Mistake 5: Blind trust without verification

-Start with free versions
+Start with Free Versions

-Free ChatGPT - Access to GPT-4o mini, sufficient for brainstorming and simple copy.
+ChatGPT Free - Access to GPT-4o mini, sufficient for brainstorming and simple copy.

 Upgrade to paid (€20/month) when:

-Your speed and reliability are crucial
+Speed and reliability are crucial

 You need access to the latest models